Beebe Freitas

-Beebe Freitas (August 28, 1938 – February 17, 2018) was an American pianist, organist, vocal coach and educator.
+Beebe Freitas (née Beatrice Pauline Botty; August 28, 1938 – February 17, 2018) was an American pianist, organist, vocal coach and educator.
 She was the Head of Music for Hawaii Opera Theatre.

 Life

-Beatrice Pauline (Botty) Freitas was born in Youngstown, Ohio, to father John Botty and mother Pauline (Esterhay) Botty.
+Beebe Freitas was born as Beatrice Pauline Botty in Youngstown, Ohio, to mother Pauline (née Esterhay) and father John Botty.
 Freitas's father was Pastor of the Hungarian United Presbyterian Church in Youngstown, was born in Hungary and was a naturalized citizen of the United States.
 Freitas's mother was Dean of Women and Head of the Sociology Department at Youngstown State University and an attorney.
-Beebe married Lewis P. Freitas November 30, 1964 and is the mother of Roslyn Kapuamakalaniepaheahe Freitas Catracchia and John Botty Freitas.
+Beebe married Lewis Pimentel Freitas on November 30, 1964, and was the mother of Roslyn Kapuamakalaniepaheahe Freitas Catracchia and John Botty Freitas.

 Freitas attended South High School in Youngstown and in 1954 was the recipient of a Ford Foundation Early Admissions Scholarship to Oberlin College, Oberlin, Ohio where she received a Bachelor of Arts degree in 1958, studying piano with Edward Mattos.
 She was awarded a Scholarship in Accompanying from Boston University where she received a Master of Music degree in 1959, studying piano with Alexander Borovsky and music history with Karl Geiringer.
 Continuing postgraduate education at Juilliard School of Music, New York City, from 1959 to 1962, she studied piano with Beveridge Webster and ensemble music with Louis Persinger, Isadore Cohen, Robert Mann, Luigi Silva and others.

 Freitas and her husband moved to Honolulu in 1966 where she was the Head of Music for Hawaii Opera Theatre, organist for the First Presbyterian Church of Honolulu and the Punahou School Chapel Program, and coached privately.

 She died at her home in Aina Haina, Hawaii on February 17, 2018.